-Closeup of the DSS Proto from 1953, NOTE the end links are not matching the case.
+Closeup of the DSS Proto from 1953, NOTE the end links are not matching on the earlier MK1 case.

 Another discovery I made recently as I found a picture of the case back from the, imho, earliest Rolex Display Version that already where engraved with 10908 Meter & 35789 Feet dated 23.1.1960 with No. 9.
 So logically we now know that maximum of 8 Proto DSS have been made as with below No 9, the Displays DSS started!